Choice, Freedom, and Responsibility

 In the book of James, we read, “Confess your faults one to another, and pray one for another, that ye may be healed.
 The effectual fervent prayer of a righteous man availeth much” (James 5:16).

 Once you identify those who will help you be accountable, talk with them about the specific things you want them to hold you accountable for.
-For example, you may wish to commit to call someone whenever you feel tempted to act out.
-Or if you have a problem with cruising on the way home from work, commit to call a person each evening to account for what you did on the way home.
+For example, you may wish to commit to calling someone whenever you feel tempted to act out sexually.
 Give them specific questions you want them to ask you.
 It is important to be completely honest with them.
 If you slip, you may be tempted not to tell them the whole truth.
-But remember, you have made an agreement with them for the purpose of helping you and it will do no good to hide the truth from them even a little.
+But remember, you have made an agreement with them for the purpose of helping you and it will do you no good to hide the truth from them even a little.

 Authority

-The next step is to give them the authority or permission to check up on you.
-Since you asked them to follow up on you, don’t get upset when they ask you difficult questions.
-If you feel frustrated or controlled, remember that you asked them to check up on you.
+The next step is to give them authority or permission to check up on you.
+Since you asked them to follow up with you, don’t get upset when they ask you difficult questions.
+If you feel frustrated or controlled, remember that you asked them to check on you.

 With this accountability agreement, be careful that you don’t try to shift to them part of the responsibility for your actions.
-You cannot blame them if they do not call you or if you could not reach them in an emergency.
+You cannot blame them if they do not call you or if you cannot reach them in an emergency.
 You are fully responsible for your own actions.
 Their job is to remind you of that.
-As you learn to be accountable, you will feel self-empowered.
+As you learn to be accountable, you will feel self-impowered.

-Another aspect of accountability is to recognize you have authority over your own life if you will give yourself permission to take action.
-Because of past failures, you may feel powerless to take action.
+Another aspect of accountability is to recognize you have authority over your own life if you give yourself permission to act.
+Because of past failures, you may feel powerless to act.
 But as you exercise authority over your own life, you will soon find that you can make significant changes in your life.
-You can take action and it will make a difference.
+You can act and it will make a difference.